matchmore/documentation/iOS.md

 #### Start/Stop location updates

-Both custom and deault location managers can be started or stopped by simply calling:
+Both custom and default location managers can be started or stopped by simply calling:
 ```swift
 // Start
 Matchmore.startUpdatingLocation()